kolioaris/kolioaris/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Pixello (Social Media App)
+- 🔭 I’m currently working on random things
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning nothing
-- 📫 How to reach me: kolioarisyt on Discord
+- 📫 How to reach me: make a new issue
 - ⚡ Fun fact: I like coding